-FIP received the CID from the Bureau on November 23, 2016.
-The purpose of the Bureau's investigation, as described in the CID's Notification of Purpose, is to determine whether financial-services companies or other persons have engaged or are engaging in unlawful acts and practices in connection with offering or providing extensions of credit or financial advisory services related to transactions involving pensions, annuities, settlements, or other future-income streams in violation of §§ 1031 and 1036 of the Consumer Financial Protection Act of 2010, 12 U.S.C. §§ 5531, 5536, or any other Federal consumer-financial law.
+The purpose of this investigation is to determine whether any entity or person has engaged or is engaging in unlawful acts and practices in connection with accrediting for-profit colleges, in violation of sections 1031 and 1036 of the Consumer Financial Protection Act of 2010, 12 U.S.C. §§ 5531, 5536, or any other Federal consumer financial protection law.
+The purpose of this investigation is also to determine whether Bureau action to obtain legal or equitable relief would be in the public interest.

-The Bureau also is seeking to determine "whether Bureau action to obtain legal or equitable relief would be in the public interest."
-A cover letter accompanying the CID notes that the CID is issued to FIP and is "part of an investigation being conducted jointly by the Bureau and the Office of the Los Angeles City Attorney."